grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ### Advantages

-* Simpler instrumentation: you do not need to think about bucket boundaries because they are created automatically.
+- Simpler instrumentation: you do not need to think about bucket boundaries because they are created automatically.
-* Better resolution in practice: custom bucket layouts are usually not high resolution.
+- Better resolution in practice: custom bucket layouts are usually not high resolution.
-* Native histograms are compatible with each other: they have an automatic layout, which makes them easy to combine.
+- Native histograms are compatible with each other: they have an automatic layout, which makes them easy to combine.
   {{% admonition type="note" %}}
   The operation might scale down an operand to lower resolution to match the other operand.
   {{% /admonition %}}

 ### Cons

-1. Observations might be distributed in a way that is not a good fit for the exponential bucket schema, e.g. sound pressure measured in decibels, which are already logarithmic on their own.
+- Observations might be distributed in a way that is not a good fit for the exponential bucket schema, such as sound pressure measured in decibels, which are already logarithmic.
-1. If converting from an externally represented histogram with specific bucket boundaries, there is generally no precise match with the bucket boundaries of the native histogram and interpolation has to be applied.
+- If converting from an externally represented histogram with specific bucket boundaries, there is generally no precise match with the bucket boundaries of the native histogram, and in which case you need to use interpolation.
-1. There is no way to set an arbitrary bucket boundary, e.g. one that is particularly interesting for an SLO definition.
-Ratios of observations above or below a given threshold generally have to be estimated by interpolation, rather than being precise as it is the case for a classic histogram with a configured bucket boundary at the given threshold.
+- There is no way to set an arbitrary bucket boundary, such as one that is particularly interesting for an SLO definition.
+Generally, ratios of observations above or below a given threshold have to be estimated by interpolation, rather than being precise in the case for a classic histogram with a configured bucket boundary at a given threshold.

-All three problems are mitigated by high resolution, which native histograms can provide at a much lower resource costs compared to classic histograms.
+The preceding problems are mitigated by high resolution, which native histograms can provide at a much lower resource cost compared to classic histograms.

-## Use native histograms

-### Instrument application with Prometheus client libraries
+## Instrument application with Prometheus client libraries

 The following examples have some reasonable defaults to define a new native histogram metric.
 The examples use the [Go client library](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#Histogram) version 1.16 and the [Java client library](https://prometheus.github.io/client_java/api/io/prometheus/metrics/core/metrics/Histogram.Builder.html) 1.0.